 - Manage existing content through CMSs like Contentful and TeamSite

 - Work with developers, project managers, SMEs and more using Agile methodology

 - Manage style guides and coordinate with designers on copy guidelines

 I am a Certified Copy Editor courtesy of Editors Canada’s certification program.
 This program is meant for editors with at least 5 years of experience, and is an increasingly-recognized measure of excellence within the field.

-In 2008, I enrolled in Ryerson University’s publishing program and learned — to my delight — that editing meant more than just nitpicking over commas.
+The foundation for my editorial skills came from completing Ryerson University’s publishing program, where I learned — to my delight — that editing meant more than just nitpicking over commas.
 It also meant fact-checking, ferreting out gaps in logic, and fixing “infelicities in communication” (How I love that phrase!) to boot.

 Memberships and volunteer activity